open-esq/regulationcrowdfunding/corporate_form.md

 #### Validation Token

 In order to accept an incoming transfer of Primal Token, an Ethereum address must have a Validation Token.
-The Validation Token must verify that the owner of the Ethereum address has submitted his/her name and mailing address so that it can be recorded onto Primal ETH's corporate ledger.
-The Token must also be non-transferable so that another unregistered ETH address cannot use it to purchase our stock.
+The Validation Token must, at the very least, verify that the owner of the Ethereum address has submitted his/her name and mailing address so that it can be recorded onto Primal ETH's corporate ledger.
+The Token must also be non-transferable so that another unregistered ETH address cannot use it to purchase our stock, and also so the token doesn't end up on a secondary market.

 Ideally, the corporate ledger would be updated automatically.
 Here is an example of what our ledger should reflect: